Texas secession movements: Secession in the United States

 Discussion about the right of U.S. states to secede from the union began shortly after the American Revolutionary War.
 The United States Constitution does not address secession.
 Each of the colonies originated by separate grants from the British Crown and had evolved relatively distinct political and cultural institutions prior to national independence.
 Craig S. Lerner has written that the Constitution's Supremacy Clause weighs against a right of secession, but that the Republican Guarantee Clause can be interpreted to indicate that the federal government has no right to keep a state from leaving as long as it maintains a republican form of government.

 The question remained open in the decades before the Civil War.
 In 1825, Alexis de Tocqueville observed, "If today one of these same states wanted to withdraw its name from the contract, it would be quite difficult to prove that it could not do so.
 To combat it, the federal government would have no evident support in either force or right."
 However, Joseph Story wrote in 1830 in Commentaries on the Constitution that the document foreclosed the right of secession.
 On the eve of the Civil War, President Abraham Lincoln argued that states were not sovereign before the Constitution but instead they were created by it.

 Current Supreme Court precedent, in Texas v.
 White, holds that the states cannot secede from the union by an act of the state.
 More recently, in 2006, Supreme Court Justice Antonin Scalia stated, "If there was any constitutional issue resolved by the Civil War, it is that there is no right to secede."

+Although the Supreme Court ruled that no States can leave the Union, the 1845 Joint Resolution for Annexing Texas allows for the State of Texas to divide itself into five different states.
+However, even with this 1845 provision, the Constitution of the United States (Article IV, Section 3) still requires the consent of Congress to admit any new states.